adamzterenyi/twitter_coronavirus/README.md

     * `visualize.py` creates bar graphs showcasing either the top ten countries or languages tweets were written from or in.
         * You can filter by one hashtag and use either `reduced.lang` or `reduced.country` as the input.
     * `alternative_reduce.py` allows for tweets to be filtered by one or more hashtags, creating line graphs instead.
-        * Additionally, it creates line graphs, with a line for each hashtag.
+        * Additionally, it creates line graphs with a line for each hashtag.

 ## Graphs Using `visualize.py`